byggemandboesen/H-line-software/README.md

 The two last parameters determine the y-axis interval on the spectrum.
 If left to 0, it auto scales the y-axis.
 * Observation
 This section allows the user to perform observations with a fixed `degree_interval` for 24 hours. <br>
-The last parameter allows the user to write a debug file with the data/parameters from the observation.
+The last parameter allows the user to write a JSON file with the data and parameters from the observation.
+This can be useful if you wish to do further analyzis of the data afterwards.

 To edit any of these parameters, simply edit and save the debug file, and then run the software, `py H-line.py` or `python3 H-line.py`.